EUGENE STUDIO /

 Reservations required.

-- *As the general pre-booked slots have sold out, new extra time slots (from 10am and from 5pm) will be set up in turn.
+*As the general pre-booked slots have sold out, new extra time slots (10am and 5pm) will be set up in turn.